 Simulation in health professions education is used to create realistic representation of situations and processes in a wide range of health care practice environments, using a variety of activities and technology ranging from low-technology role-playing to high-fidelity human patient simulators.
-Through simulation scenarios, real-life clinical situations can be replicated, affording students a heightened and safe learning environment without placing actual patients at risk for harm.
+Through simulation scenarios, real-life clinical situations can be replicated, affording students a heightened and safe learning environment without placing actual patients or the students at risk.

 The Arnold S. Goldstein Simulation Laboratories Suite engages students and faculty in innovative ways to study and practice clinical reasoning skills, interprofessional education, and health system integration to promote the development of fully functioning interdisciplinary healthcare teams.
 The Simulation Labs enables participants to research contemporary issues that solve the problems of patients and prepare Bouvé graduates to create the healthy communities of the future.
 We strive to develop the knowledge, skills, attitudes and values that promote patient safety and improve the quality of health care at all levels of professional achievement.